HathorNetwork/rfcs/text/0000-p2p-sync.md

 }
 ```

-The `timestamp` field is optional and, if not passed, the peer that receives this message will assume is the latest timestamp.
+The `timestamp` field is optional and, if not passed, the peer that receives this message will assume it is the latest timestamp.

-All GET_TIPS messages are stored in a deferred dictionary and return a deferred that resolves when the expected reply (a TIPS message) arrives.
+All GET-TIPS messages expect as a TIPS message back.

 ### TIPS Command

-The TIPS command is used as a reply of a GET_TIPS command and it returns the tips of the requested timestamp.
+The TIPS command is used as a reply of a GET-TIPS command and it returns the tips of the requested timestamp.
 Its payload is a JSON-formatted string in the following format:

 ```
 {